fserracant/scene-understanding-for-autonomous-vehicles/README.md

-# Scene understading for autonomous vehicles
+# Scene understading for autonomous vehicles - Team 08: CoRN
 This project is done in the framework of the Master in Computer Vision by Universitat Autònoma de Barcelona (UAB) in the module _M5: Visual recognition_.